MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/power-apps-mobile-notification.md

   - PowerApps
 ---

-# Set up push notifications for the Power Apps mobile app
+# Create push notifications for the Power Apps mobile app

 Push notifications are used in Power Apps mobile to engage app users and help them prioritize key tasks.
 In Power Apps, you can create notifications for Power Apps mobile by using the Power Apps Notification connector.
 You can send notifications to any app that you create in Power Apps.